Sign in

 Day 14: Namche - Lukla (2,860m)

-The trek from Namche Bazaar follows through Monjo to Lukla.
+The trek from Namche Bazaar follows Monjo to Lukla.
 The trail is of short climbs and across Bhote-Koshi River.
-The last uphill climb brings us to Lukla where we spend overnight.
+The last uphill climb brings us to Lukla where we spend the night.

 Accommodation: Guesthouse